theflash-17/theflash-17/README.md

 </a>

 ## About
-- I am an undergrad pursuing my Bacherlors in Computer Science and Engineering
+- I am an undergrad pursuing my Bachelors in Computer Science and Engineering
 - I am interested in Network Security and AI along with other awesome stuff
 - I like reading books, solving puzzles and playing games
 --------------------------------------------------------------------------------------------